 Instead of throwing pennies into a fountain, toss them into your flower vase.
 Hassan explained that the copper works like an acidifier and a fungicide to inhibit bacteria and fungus from growing.
 He noted that it's important to add pennies that are dated before 1982, as those minted afterward are mainly comprised of zinc with only a small amount of copper in the coating.

-When you want to keep your hair style locked into place, you use hairspray - so why not use it to maintain your flowers' beauty?
-We suggest a quick spray from one foot away, focusing on the undersides of the petals.
+When you want to keep your style locked into place, you use hairspray – so why not use it to maintain your flowers' beauty?
+Reader's Digest advised a quick spray from one foot away, focusing on the undersides of the petals.